umich-brcf-bioinf/rnaseq_demystified_workshop/Module99_Wrap_up.md

 - Linux/Unix workshop compute environment (at Amazon) will be available until Friday.

-- We will email you a to the session recordings by next week.
+- We will email you a link to the session recordings by next week.

 - Please take our optional [post-workshop survey](https://forms.gle/bsqTx6GVsxMvye169) (5-10 minutes) <br />
   [https://forms.gle/bsqTx6GVsxMvye169](https://forms.gle/bsqTx6GVsxMvye169)